DAI-Lab/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.rst

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
+Put your new functionality into a function with a docstring, and add the feature to the documentation in an appropriate place.
 3. The pull request should work for Python {%- if cookiecutter.support_py2 == 'y' %}2.7, {%- endif %}3.4, 3.5 and 3.6, and for PyPy.
 Check
    https://travis-ci.org/{{ cookiecutter.github_orgname }}/{{ cookiecutter.project_slug }}/pull_requests
    and make sure that the tests pass for all supported Python versions.